eiadxp/MvvmCross.Platforms.Wpf.ItemsViewPresenter/README.md

 ## Container:
 It is the an ItemsControl that will host your views.
 You can have multiple containers, but each one should be registered in a unique name using attached property `MvxContainer.Id` in your container.
 If you registered more than one container with the same Id, the last one will be used.
 You should specify your container id of the views in the attribute `MvxWpfPresenterAttribute` in the code behind file.
 ## Holder:
 It is a ContentControl that will host your view inside the container.
 If your container is TabControl, the holder will be a TabItem, otherwise it will be a ContentControl.
-You can change this by using the attached property `mvx:MvxContainer.ViewHolder` on the container, you can set this property to the your holder type.
+You can change this by using the attached property `mvx:MvxContainer.HolderType` on the container, you can set this property to the your holder type.
 ## Holder Header:
 You can set your holder header by using the attached property `MvxContainer.Header` in the root of your view.
 If your holder supports headers (`HeaderedContentControl`) the presenter will bind the attached property `MvxContainer.Header` to the holder header.
 ## View ID: